 Full-time study that requires students to complete four mandatory core courses and two elective courses.
-As well, students must complete an online course on research ethics and defend their thesis.
+As well, students must complete the Course on Research Ethics (CORE) online tutorial and defend their thesis.
 Mandatory core courses focus on epidemiologic and biostatistical methods.
 There is a wide range of elective courses offered both within and outside of the Department.

 Under the guidance of supervisors, students will identify a research topic, prepare and present an outline, and then submit a detailed research proposal.
 The proposal includes the study purpose and objectives, the rationale for conducting the research, the student's contribution to the research, the study design and data collection methods, data management and analysis strategies, ethical consideration, strengths and limitations, and the potential impact of the project.
 Once the proposal is approved by the Department and by the Research Ethics Board at Queen's University, the student can conduct the study.
 The outline deadline is the end of February of the first year of study, the proposal deadline is in July of the first year of study, and the thesis can be submitted for defence in May through August in the second year of study.

 Biostatistics, Collaborative with the Department of Mathematics and Statistics) Degree Requirements